 While you can sometimes get away with a shorter cooldown, Geoff Tripp, CSCS, head of fitness science at Trainiac, says it's still important to include a quick cooldown of at least five minutes of active recovery following exercise.

 During exercise, your body goes through a number of stressful processes.
-One of those is the break down of chemicals that can cause muscle soreness and fatigue, according to the American College of Sports Medicine (ACSM).
+One of those is the breakdown of chemicals that can cause muscle soreness and fatigue, according to the American College of Sports Medicine (ACSM).
 By performing an active recovery cooldown, followed by a series of stretches, you'll prompt your body to begin its repair process, which can help minimize muscle soreness.

 2. Stopping Your Workout Suddenly